luke-cassidy/Codility/README.md

 9. 01/06/2020
 	- Modified MaxCounters solution to include fix that reduced time complexity.
 	- Solution inspired by 'https://github.com/Mickey0521/Codility' solution on GitHub

+9. 02/06/2020
+    - Added CountDiv lesson in Python with unit tests